 The First-Year Seminar (FYS) introduces students to Dickinson as a "community of inquiry" by developing habits of mind essential to liberal learning.
 Through the study of a compelling issue or broad topic chosen by their faculty member, students will: - Critically analyze information and ideas - Examine issues from multiple perspectives - Discuss, debate and defend ideas, including one's own views, with clarity and reason - Develop discernment, facility and ethical responsibility in using information, and - Create clear academic writing The small group seminar format of this course promotes discussion and interaction among students and their professor.
 In addition, the professor serves as students' initial academic advisor.
 This course does not duplicate in content any other course in the curriculum and may not be used to fulfill any other graduation requirement.

 An inquiry into the process of translating a play from the printed text to the live stage.
 Detailed analytical techniques and major directorial theories are examined through readings, class discussion, and written assignments.
 Each student directs a one-act production under advisement of the instructor.
 Prerequisite: 205 and 210.

 THDA 495 Senior Project

 A culminating experience for students completing the Theatre major with emphasis in Dramatic Literature, Acting/Directing, or Dance.
 The specific nature of projects will be determined on an individual basis, but all senior projects will consist of at least two of the following: a) scholarship, b) technical/production work, and c) performance.
+Students will register for .5 course credit in the fall semester, during which planning and research will be conducted, and .5 in the spring, during which presentation of the project will occur.
 Prerequisite: Senior major status.